Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 4. Do I need a VPN on my Apple TV?

 This all depends on your personal preference.
-While Apple TV does not natively support VPN connections, using a VPN can provide streaming capabilities for geo-restricted content you’d otherwise be blocked from.
+While Apple TV does not natively support VPN connections, you can use a VPN for streaming geo-restricted content you’d otherwise be blocked from.

 A Smart DNS service or VPN router are the two main ways to add unblocking ability to your Apple TV experience.
 A Smart DNS doesn’t provide the privacy benefits of a true VPN, but it can help unblock shows in other regions.
 For most streamers, that’s a fair tradeoff as Apple TVs are mainly used for watching TV, not web surfing.